Cristian Bud

-Cristian Ionuț Bud (/ro/; born 26 June 1985) is a Romanian professional footballer who plays as a striker for CS Făurei.
+Cristian Ionuț Bud (/ro/; born 26 June 1985) is a Romanian former professional footballer who played as a forward.

 Career

 Early years

 In 2004, Bud began his career with his hometown club Liberty Salonta after being bought from Sporting Baia Mare's Academy.
 In the same year, he started playing with the senior side scoring vital goals in 52 appearances and scoring 25 goals.
 In his last season with the club, they managed to promote to Liga 1 after years in the second division.

 Gaz Metan Mediaș

 Following the success at Liberty, in 2009–2010 season, Bud signed a two years contract with Gaz Metan Mediaș for a fee of 500,000 Euro, becoming their most expensive ever player.
 Bud was a regular starter in his stint at the club scoring 11 goals in Liga 1 helping the club stay in the first division.

 CFR Cluj

 In December 2010, Bud was bought by CFR Cluj becoming a very important player for the club.
 In his first season, he won the Romanian Championship and the Romanian Cup.
 After missing most of the 2011 season due to injury, Bud was loaned back to Gaz Metan Medias scoring 6 times for them.